Jump to Noonday Prayer

 World Cycle of Prayer

-We pray for the people of The Republic of Indonesia.
+We pray for the people of the Republic of Ireland.

 Ecumenical Cycle of Prayer

-We pray for our sisters and brothers, members of the Chaldean Catholic Church.
+We pray for our sisters and brothers, members of the Syriac Catholic Church.

 The Commemoration